wgottwalt/asix88179_88178a/README.md

 39 MiB/s on x86.
 This issue can be seen in USB 2.0 mode and happens with the mainline driver and the Vendors own driver.

-So I started to write my own driver for this hardware (call asix_gbit), based on the mainline, vendor and generic usbnet drivers.
+So I started to write my own driver for this hardware (called asix_gbit), based on the mainline, vendor and generic usbnet drivers.
 During my work on this I also added some missing features like being able to read and write the EEPROM to change USB ids or the MAC.

 This driver is not part of the initial commit.
 I still have to do a rework, but a working prototype exists (but does not fix the performance issue, still working on this).

-The directory asix_gbit will hold a working version of the asix_gbit driver and the directory eeprom_patch hold the patch to add these EEPROM functions to the mainline kernels driver.

-I usually test with some mainline LTS kernels like 3.16, 4.14 and 4.19.
-So it all should work fine with these kernels.
+The directory asix_gbit will holds my driver and was written using an AMD64 2.6.26.2 kernel and an 5.6.16 aarch64 kernel.
+So most tests are done with these kernels.
+But the driver is written to support 2.6.25 up to the latest.

 The EEPROM patch is experimental and may fail in some situations (but I did not encounter one yet).
 I only have an AX88178a based USB 2.0 adapter with the